 "A lot of people love their pets as much as they love their children," says Matthew Metos, vice president of Advanced Planning for Fidelity Investments.
 "So it makes sense to consider taking the legal steps to provide for them in the event that they outlive you."

 Including pets in your estate plan can help you ensure that they will receive the care they need for the rest of their lives—and can give a pet owner some peace of mind.

 Meet with friends and family

-The first step in planning for the pet’s future is to determine who should take care of them upon the owner’s death or incapacity.
-If you have pets, consider meeting with your select family or close friends to decide on the best candidate for a caregiver.
+The first step in planning for the pets future is to determine who should take care of them upon the owner’s death or incapacity.
+If you have pets, consider meeting with your family or select close friends to decide on the best candidate for a caregiver.
 Be up front about expectations, and beware of choosing someone who seems hesitant to do the job.
-Not everyone is up for the day-to-day responsibilities of taking care of an animal, so it's important to make sure that the person chosen has given his or her clear consent.
+Not everyone is up for the day-to-day responsibilities of taking care of an animal, so it's important to make sure that the person chosen has given their clear consent.

 Once a caregiver has been identified, a plan should be put in place that specifies what should happen to pets in the days immediately following the death of the owner.
 During this difficult time, there should be no confusion about where the pets will be staying, what food and medicine they need, and other basic questions.

 To make sure that pets continue to receive the necessary care for the rest of their lives, consider formalizing an agreement.
 A will may not be the best option for this task.
 In fact, Rachel Hirschfeld, the founder and co-chair of the New York County Bar Association’s Animal Law Committee, considers this option to be only barely preferable to leaving no instructions about your pets at all.
 “Leaving a pet in a will is practically a death warrant for the pet,” she says.
 “They can’t hold their breath until the courts choose the manager of the estate.”